fgero/dhcpv6-mod/docs/CONFIGURE.md

 <sup>[(Back to top)](#table-of-contents)</sup>
 &nbsp;

-If needed, a `dhcpv4_hex[<opt#>]` array is available with the hexstring equivalent of a character string DHCPv4 option value (e.g. if dhcpv4[60]=sagem then dhcpv4_hex[60]=736167656D).
+If needed, an additional array `dhcpv4_hex[<opt#>]` is provided, with the hexstring equivalent of a character string `dhcpv4[<opt#>]` value (e.g. if dhcpv4[60]=sagem then dhcpv4_hex[60]=736167656D).
 This can be useful if the DHCP V6 option must be in hex (like DHCPv6 option 16, which is usually generated from DHCPv4 60 string value).

-Additionnaly, a `dhcpv4_hexlen[<opt#>]` array is available, as this can be useful to construct DHCPv6 options with 2-bytes length fields.
+Additionnaly, a `dhcpv4_hexlen[<opt#>]` array is provided, to construct DHCPv6 options needing 2-bytes length fields.

 Special case : DHCPv4 option 61 (client-id) is available as both `${optv4[61]}` and as `${macaddr}`.
-If you have checked and entered both "MAC Adress Clone" field in Unifi UI and option 61 in "DHCP Client Options", then the latter is stored (in both variables).
+If you have checked and entered both "MAC Adress Clone" field in Unifi UI and option 61 in "DHCP Client Options", then the latter is used (stored in both variables).
 If not, then the one you entered is stored in both variables.

 By default, dhcpv6-mod will copy the DHCPv4 CoS set in the UI to the DHCPv6 CoS option (-K) of odhcp6c, so you don't need to specify it.

-> So, even if a `dhcpv6_cos=n` option is available, DO NOT USE IT unless you know what you do, as it will probably break the DHCP lease (and your WAN connection).
-The reason : in almost 100% of situations (including Orange) the default behaviour is the correct one (DHCPv6 CoS must be the same as DHCPv4 CoS)
+> A `dhcpv6_cos=n` configuration option is also available, but DO NOT USE IT unless you know what you do, as it will probably break the DHCP lease (and your WAN connection).
+The reason : in almost 100% of situations (including Orange) the default behaviour is the correct one (DHCPv6 CoS will be the same as DHCPv4 CoS)

 DHCPv6 request option 6 (ORO, Option Requested options) can be overriden like so :